alsalafiyyah/alsalafiyyah.github.io/_posts/ibn-baz/2020/2020-07-21-ruling-on-rebel.md

 ---
 layout: post
-title: "Ruling on rebel against the rulers"
+title: Ruling on rebel against the rulers
-publisher: "alsalafiyyah@icloud.com"
+publisher: alsalafiyyah@icloud.com
-source: "Majmu' Fatawa wa Maqalat 8/202"
+source: Majmu' Fatawa wa Maqalat 8/202
-category: [rulership]
+category:
-hijri: "Dhul-Qa'dah 30, 1441 AH"
+- rulership
+hijri: '1441-11-30'
 translation: false
-tags: [ibn-baz]
+tags:
+- ibn-baz
 lang: en
-summary: "The Nas from the Sunnah explains the meaning and confines the absoluteness of the Ayah to obeying the Muslims in authority in what is judged to be Ma‘ruf."
+summary: The Nas from the Sunnah explains the meaning and confines the absoluteness of the Ayah to obeying the Muslims in authority in what is judged to be Ma‘ruf.
 muftis:
   shaykh:
   - name: Shaykh Abdul-Aziz ibn Baz
     url: /biography/binbaz/
 ---

 ### Question: